tensorflow/docs/site/en/api_docs/python/tf/contrib/constrained_optimization/AdditiveSwapRegretOptimizer.md

 Constructs a new `AdditiveSwapRegretOptimizer`.

 #### Args:

-* <b>`optimizer`</b>: tf.train.Optimizer, used to optimize the objective and
+* <b>`optimizer`</b>: tf.compat.v1.train.Optimizer, used to optimize the objective
-    proxy_constraints portion of ConstrainedMinimizationProblem.
-If
-    constraint_optimizer is not provided, this will also be used to optimize the Lagrange multiplier analogues.
+  and proxy_constraints portion of ConstrainedMinimizationProblem.
+If constraint_optimizer is not provided, this will also be used to optimize the Lagrange multiplier analogues.
-* <b>`constraint_optimizer`</b>: optional tf.train.Optimizer, used to optimize the
+* <b>`constraint_optimizer`</b>: optional tf.compat.v1.train.Optimizer, used to
-    Lagrange multiplier analogues.
+  optimize the Lagrange multiplier analogues.

 #### Returns: